nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 frequency categories.
 This summary of allele frequencies has many uses including assessing data quality, inferring demography, and detecting selection.
 The "unfolded" SFS characterizes the frequency of derived alleles and requires some way to "polarize" alleles, i.e. decide which allelic state is ancestral and which is derived.
 It's common to use an outgroup sequence for this.
 The SFS can also be folded, in which case it characterizes the distribution of minor allele frequencies in a population.
-The folded SFS consists of allele frequency classes of 1/2N to 0.5 (where N is the diploid sample size).
+The folded SFS consists of allele frequency classes of 1/2*n* to 0.5 (where *n* is the diploid sample size).
-To fold the spectrum, sites with derived allele frequencies of (2N-1)/2N are in the same class as 1/2N sites, (2N-2)/2N sites are in the same class as a 2/2N site, (2N-3)/2N sites are in the same class as 3/2N sites, up to a class of 0.5 allele frequency (the highest frequency a minor allele can take by definition).
+To fold the spectrum, sites with derived allele frequencies of (2*n*-1)/2*n* are in the same class as 1/2*n* sites, (2*n*-2)/2*n* sites are in the same class as a 2/2*n* site, (2*n*-3)/2N sites are in the same class as 3/2N sites, up to a class of 0.5 allele frequency (the highest frequency a minor allele can take by definition).

 We will use ANGSD to estimate the SFS using the methods described [here](http://www.ncbi.nlm.nih.gov/pubmed/22911679).